cldwalker/logseq-query/README.md

 This query can now be called with arguments e.g. `lq q github-tasks todo doing`.

+It's worth noting that queries can use any of the rules that come with `lq` e.g.
+`content-search` as well as _any_ you define.
+Just _use_ the rules and `lq` will figure out how to pull the rules into your query.

 ### Create a rule

 Datalog rules allow you to bundle multiple where clauses behind one clause.
 They